Wedding Photography at Castell Coch Near Cardiff in South Wales

 This natural moment worked best in colour.
 The bride’s sister is all smiles as they hug — a beautifully emotive shot to capture.

-Libby didn’t throw her bouquet but handed it to a friend, which seemed to concern her boyfriend in the background somewhat.
+Libby didn’t throw her bouquet; she handed it to a friend, which seemed to concern her boyfriend in the background.

 I try to make the posed group shots fun and end up with a selection of shots that says a lot about those present.